Create a Turnitin assignment

 - No re-submissions are allowed after the due date.

-- Originality Reports for the second or subsequent submissions experience a 24 hour delay before an Originality Report is returned.
+- Similarity reports for the second or subsequent submissions experience a 24 hour delay before an similarity report is returned.

 - Only the latest submission is available to the tutor / student.
 Previous versions are removed.